Photos by Marc Viquez, Stadium Journey

 Louisville fans regularly pack the mammoth arena and have been ardent supporters of the Cards for decades.
 The fans are intelligent, loud, and loyal to their basketball program.
 With the amount of money that has been poured into the new facility, they are a very happy group of Cardinal fans.
-Louisville is one of only three college programs to average over 20,000 fans per game (with Syracuse and Kentucky ranking one and two respectively).
+Louisville is one of only three college programs to average over 20,000 fans per game, with Syracuse and Kentucky ranking one and two.

 The only blemish with attending a Louisville basketball game is the gridlock one will likely experience when arriving at the game.
-It should be expected that a downtown venue would feature some headaches for drivers, but if you are not familiar with the area, you may find yourself stuck behind lines of cars or sifting through construction areas.
+The downtown venue can feature some headaches for drivers.
+If not familiar with the area, you may find yourself stuck behind lines of cars on the busy streets outside the arena.
 Be sure to allow yourself extra time.

 Return on Investment 4

 The KFC Yum!
-Center is not only a magnificent college arena, but it would be ideal for a professional basketball team for the city.
-There are many multi-purpose arenas that look alike, but the Yum Center has an identity all its own.
+Center is not only a magnificent college arena but an ideal home for a professional basketball team for the city.
+Many multi-purpose arenas might appear similar, but the Yum Center has an identity all its own.
 Its proximity to numerous eateries, landmarks, and tourist destinations easily propel a Cardinals game for a perfect day, night, or weekend visit for the sports traveler.